« Monument à César Franck » 1891 (Photo credit: Wikipedia)

 Remember these tips when you practice or perform the Prelude and Fugue in B flat Major, BWV 560 in public.
 It is a good practice to listen to different recordings of this piece on historical organs and to compare the registrations in each.
 Since every organ is different, try to follow your taste and ears based on your idea of the "ideal Baroque sound" for this composition.
 This way your playing will become more authentic and you will use your organ more convincingly.

-By the way, do you want to learn my special powerful techniques which help me to master any piece of organ music up to 10 times faster?
+By Vidas Pinkevicius By the way, do you want to learn my special powerful techniques which help me to master any piece of organ music up to 10 times faster?
 If so, download my FREE Organ Practice Guide.
+Or if you really want to learn to play any organ composition at sight fluently and without mistakes while working only 15 minutes a day, check out my systematic master course in Organ Sight-Reading.

+A harmonium.
 Operation of the two large pedals at the bottom of the case supplies wind to the reeds.
+(Photo credit: Wikipedia)

 A Harmonium is a musical instrument, a self-standing musical keyboard, similar to a Reed Organ or Pipe Organ.
 It consists of free reeds and the notes are produced by air being blown through reeds that produce a sound similar to that of an accordion.
 The air is supplied by a hand-operated bellows alternately depressed by the player.